Updated: Feb 23, 2022

 It runs through me many times when:

-I’m happy, often doing things like singing positive songs,
+I’m happy, often doing things like singing positive songs, especially worship music,

 I’ve been helping someone through a tough situation and I can tell my words are uplifting,